denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 </div>

+<div style="page-break-after: always;"></div>

 ## 1. Situation
 In this section, I will discuss the current situation and the desired outcome.
 Additionally, it will provide an overview of the 'bridges' that need to be built to reach the new situation.

 ### 1.1.
 Current Situation
 The picture below gives an overview of the current situation.
-The `EC2` machine is created with an CloudFormation template.
-The machine is using the default `Amazon Linux 2023 AMI (Amazon Machine Image)` and is provisoned with 30 GB of `gp3` (General Purpose) block storage.
+The `EC2` machine is created with an `CloudFormation` template.
+The machine is using the default `Amazon Linux 2023 AMI` (Amazon Machine Image) and is provisoned with 30 GB of `gp3` (General Purpose) block storage.
 Optionally there will be a `Elastic IP` assigned to the `EC2` instance.
 The `EBS` volume is used for both the operating system and data storage and no additional volumes or partitions are being created.

 During the execution of the CloudFormation template `cfn-init` runs several scripts after the machine is booted.
-These scripts setup the following services on the EC2 instance.
+These scripts setup the following services on the `EC2` instance.

 - The system creates a `Swapfile` if not already exists.
 - The system configures the `CloudWatch` agent.